TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 46/Genesis 46.9.md

 ---

-And the sons of Reuben: Hanoch, and Pallu, and Hezron, and Carmi.
+The sons of Reuben: Hanoch, Pallu, Hezron, and Carmi.